The Menu-Size Complexity of Revenue Approximation: Introduction

 This bound on the menu size is exponential in $n$, and so the next natural question is whether polynomial menu size suffices.
-At first glance the answer seems to be ``obviously not'': the menu-size complexity measure is quite weak, and even the auction that sells each item separately has exponential menu size (since, when presented as a menu, a menu entry is needed for each possible subset of the items).
-This answer, however, is premature; in fact, we show that polynomial menu size turns out to suffice for approximating the revenue obtainable from selling items separately.
-Let us denote by $\SRev(F_1 \times \cdots \times F_n)$ the revenue obtainable by selling each item separately for its optimal price.
+At first glance the answer seems to be ``obviously not'': the menu-size complexity measure is quite weak, and even the mechanism that sells each item separately has exponential menu size (since, when presented as a menu, a menu entry is needed for each possible subset of the items), which has been the source of one of the main criticisms of the menu-size complexity measures.
+This answer, however, is premature; in fact, we show that polynomial menu size turns out to suffice for approximating the revenue obtainable from selling items separately, thereby also appeasing this criticism.\footnote{That is, by our next result, any approximation impossibility that can be shown for polynomial menu-size mechanisms would immediately apply also to separate selling as well.} Let us denote by $\SRev(F_1 \times \cdots \times F_n)$ the revenue obtainable by selling each item separately for its optimal price.

 \begin{theorem} For every $\varepsilon>0$, there exists $d(\varepsilon)$ such that for every number of items~$n$ and $F_1,F_2,\ldots,F_n\in\Delta(\RR)$, we have for $C=n^{d(\varepsilon)}$ that $\Rev_C(F_1 \times \cdots \times F_n) \ge (1-\varepsilon) \cdot \SRev(F_1 \times \cdots \times F_n)$. \end{theorem}